 At Texas Children's Cancer and Hematology Center, children are initially evaluated using ultrasound examination and laboratory tests.
 When indicated, we perform a fine needle aspiration of the suspicious thyroid nodule and confirm the diagnosis of thyroid cancer using the latest molecular diagnostic testing.
 Thyroid cancer in children is generally treated with surgery and radioactive iodine.
 For children refractory to these modalities, we are able to offer medical therapy using targeted agents.

-At Texas Children’s Cancer and Hematology Centers, we are interested in understanding the biology of thyroid cancer with the goal of offering more successful therapies for pediatric patients We have established the North American Pediatric Thyroid Cancer registry to collect information on children with thyroid cancers.
+At Texas Children’s Cancer and Hematology Center, we are interested in understanding the biology of thyroid cancer with the goal of offering more successful therapies for pediatric patients.
+We have established the North American Pediatric Thyroid Cancer registry to collect information on children with thyroid cancers.
 Email us at firstname.lastname@example.org to get information on how to enroll in the registry.

 We are the first and only center in North America to open a clinical trial of lenvatinib in children.
 Lenvatinib is approved for use in adults with differentiated thyroid cancer.
 We are currently testing the safety of this medication in children, and plan to test the effectiveness of this medication in children with thyroid cancers.
 More information on this clinical trial can be obtained by emailing email@example.com or by visiting clinicaltrials.gov.

 We welcome oncologists to contact us for second opinion consultations about the care and management of individual patients.